Google is discontinuing the Chromecast…

 15. iPazzPort Cast

-Another great alternative to Chromecast is the iPazzPort Cast, which lets you stream both online and offline content from your phone to your TV in 1080p.
-The HDMI dongle connects directly to your handheld device via Wi-Fi and has support for Miracast, AirPlay, and DLNA.
+Another great alternative to Chromecast is the iPazzPort Cast, which lets you stream online and offline content from your phone to your TV in 1080p.
+The HDMI dongle connects directly to your handheld device via Wi-Fi and supports Miracast, AirPlay, and DLNA.

 Pros: